litestar-org/litestar/docs/tutorials/todo-app/1-accessing-the-list.rst

 -----

-The first thing you'll be setting up for our app is a route handler that returns a single TODO-list.
-A TODO-list in this case will be a list of dictionaries representing the items on that TODO list.
+The first thing you'll be setting up for our app is a route handler that returns a single TODO list.
+A TODO list in this case will be a list of dictionaries representing the items on that TODO list.

 .. literalinclude:: /examples/todo_app/get_list/dict.py